tehmaze-labs/iptables-sort/README.md

 ## About

 In the iptables firewall, rules are evaluated from first to last rule.
-On ACCEPT or DROP rules, if a rule is matched, it will stop evaluating rules.
+On the `ACCEPT` or `DROP` targets, if a rule is matched, it will stop evaluating rules.
 This means that the firewall will have to keep matching packets against the configured rules until it finds a hit.
 Processing these rules are mostly CPU bound and therefor can turn out to be a bottle neck on loaded systems.

 iptables-sort attempts to limit spending CPU cycles on rules that are